MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 * This grammar defines the Java-like return statement.

 ### [MCFullJavaStatements.mc4](statements/MCFullJavaStatements.mc4) (stable)
-* This grammar defines the all Java statements.
+* This grammar defines all Java statements.
 * This is neither a generalized approximation nor a restricted overapproximation, but exact.